-10. Council resources, including any the use of social media on Council mobile devices or IT equipment, should not be used for political/campaign purposes.
-Particular care should also be taken when using social media during the pre- election period.
+10. Council resources, including Council mobile devices or IT equipment, should not be used for party political/campaign purposes.
+Particular care should also be taken when using social media during the pre-election period.
 The Electoral Commission has further guidance including on the requirements to provide a return of expenditure on election advertising which includes web advertising.